Guggenheim proposes $178 mln Helsinki museum

-HELSINKI The Guggenheim wants to build a 140 million euro museum on the Helsinki waterfront as part of its growing stable of contemporary art spaces around the world.
+HELSINKI The Guggenheim wants to build a 140 million euro museum on the Helsinki waterfront as it expands its satellite of contemporary art galleries to new locations such as Bilbao in Spain and Abu Dhabi in the United Arab Emirates.

-The Solomon R. Guggenheim Foundation, which oversees the original Frank Lloyd Wright-designed museum in New York as well as sites in Italy, Spain, Germany and the United Arab Emirates, has proposed that it and the Finnish capital jointly develop a Helsinki museum.
+The Solomon R. Guggenheim Foundation, which oversees the original, Frank Lloyd Wright-designed museum in New York as well as four overseas sites, proposed that it and the Finnish capital jointly develop a new museum.

 The Guggenheim chose Helsinki due to strong local interest and tradition in art and design, as well as the city's plans to develop its harbour properties, it said in a proposal announced on Tuesday.